-REFRESHER ON RESIGNATIONS: What are the practical mechanics of notice periods?
+REFRESHER ON RESIGNATIONS: What are the practical mechanics of notice periods in South Africa?

-Resignations have featured in several labour court judgements and CCMA awards recently.
+Resignations have featured in several SA Labour Court judgements and CCMA awards recently.
 They reveal quite a lot of misconceptions about how the mechanics of resignations are supposed to work.
 So this is a “back to basics” refresher to remind us how to deal with resignations.

-The starting point is to look at the notice periods prescribed in Section 37 of the Basic Conditions of Employment Act (the Act).
+The starting point is to look at the notice periods for resignation prescribed in Section 37 of the Basic Conditions of Employment Act (the Act).
 They are as follows –

 - Can the notice period be shorter?